 Pragmatism trumps trends

 As companies learn more about advanced automated applications, leaders are increasingly making the distinction between what is trendy versus practical.
-A key observation in Forrester’s 2019 prediction report, Transformation goes pragmatic, is that organizations were too eager to automate the entire customer experience, leading to uneven results.
+A key observation in a Forrester prediction report, Transformation goes pragmatic, is that organizations were too eager to automate the entire customer experience, leading to uneven results.
 By focusing on the broad effects of automation, leaders failed to consider the extensive operational changes going forward.

 The leaders that are succeeding are focusing on a narrower take on automation.
 As the report states, “Tangible efforts, such as shifting customers to lower-cost digital channels, launching digital products, monetizing data assets, and automating processes to improve margins, will come to the fore.”

 To move forward, customer leaders have to understand the factors that are holding back successful implementations:

 - Garbage in, garbage out.
 Organizations that are unprepared to provide the data and skills necessary to train an automated system significantly curtails its value and limits it to performing basic functions.

 - Insufficient testing.
 Automation implementations have fallen flat due to insufficient testing before it was rolled out, or the technology wasn’t properly integrated into the departments that it was designed to support.

 Successful automation depends on an effective collaboration with humans.
 However, the notion that automation is synonymous with job loss is not entirely accurate, argues J.P.
 Gownder, vice president and principal analyst at Forrester.
 Job creation will grow, “as CIOs hire bot masters to manage RPA [robotic process automation] bots, creatives and designers to improve user interfaces of chatbots and voice skills, and process experts to solve business problems,” Gownder writes in a blog.